Helping to curate more diversity within the advertising pipeline by targeting young POC

 excited about what they can do...and be.

-The will have one
+They will have one

 overall challenge to solve:

-Let’s give American Girl Dolls a reboot.
+An example could be giving American Girl Dolls a reboot.
 Not only to be a representation of modern society, but also to make the dolls represent and appeal to boys.

-Then break it into assignments that
+We'll break it into assignments that

 contextualize what Brand Camp wants the kids to learn and do throughout the three weeks.